arthurgr/arthurgr/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Arthur Revelski, a Front End focused full stack developer with a passion for creativity and innovation.
+I'm Arthur Revelski, a front end focused full stack developer with a passion for creativity and innovation.
 I thrive on building UI's that scale seamlessly, with robust functionality and optimal performance for ALL users.
 Excited to collaborate and bring your projects to life?
 Let's create something extraordinary together! 😃